BU is home to myriad arts-related programs at different schools and colleges, many of them nationally recognized.

 Campus buzzes with arts activity year round, with students busy the internationally recognized College of Fine Arts and the many events and centers.
 Thousands of arts events on campus each year are free and open to the public.
 Read on for events and locales geared toward specific areas, check the events calendar, or see our complete list of venues.

 Faculty and student recitals and world music performances, sponsored by the School of Music, and the Center for Early Music Studies are just some of the things that you can find at the College of Fine Arts Concert Hall.
 Arts-related student organizations perform at a variety of venues across campus, while BU Central regularly offers live music.
 Agganis Arena hosts concerts featuring big-ticket names.
 Many music organizations at BU are open to any interested students regardless of proficiency or major—and in some cases you can get class credit for taking part.
 These range from the Athletic Bands and groovy Jazz Combos to the Marsh Chapel Choir and music ensembles celebrating the best in religious music.

-Feast your eyes on the variety of rotating exhibitions offered every semester in multiple galleries on campus including College of Fine Arts Galleries, the Howard Thurman Center Gallery, the Rubin-Frankel Gallery, and the Center for Gender, Sexuality & Activism.
+Feast your eyes on the variety of rotating exhibitions offered every semester in multiple galleries on campus including College of Fine Arts Galleries, the Howard Thurman Center Gallery, the School of Theology Exhibitions and the Center for Gender, Sexuality & Activism.

 Theatre & Opera